MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     - **Supported account types**: **Accounts in this organizational directory only**
     - **Redirect URI (optional)**: **Public client (mobile & desktop)** and `http://localhost`

 17. On the **AIPClient** blade, copy the value of the **Application (client) ID**.
-It looks similar to the following example: `8ef1c873-9869-4bb1-9c11-8313f9d7f76f'.
+The value looks similar to the following example: `8ef1c873-9869-4bb1-9c11-8313f9d7f76f`.
 This value is used for the NativeAppId parameter when you run the Set-AIPAuthentication cmdlet.
 Paste and save the value for later reference.

 18. Still on the **AIPClient** blade, from the **Manage** menu, select **Authentication**.